 Fortville with Kids | 10+ Family Friendly Things to do in Hancock County

 Located about 25 miles northeast of downtown Indianapolis in Hancock County is the town of Fortville, Indiana.
 Some people have never heard of it.
 Some people have heard of it but have never been.
-Yet, some even live in Fortville and do not know about all the truly cool family fun stuff to do!
+Yet some even live in Fortville and do not know about all the truly cool family fun!
 Here is your official invitation to downtown Fortville.
 My family of four spent an entire day in Fortville and could not fit everything on my list into our day.

 Wild Blackberry Farms